ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 This is the easiest way to tell us about your ideas, and a good way to introduce yourself and to meet some of our community members.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
-To open an issue, click on `new issue` in the ``issues`` tab of this repository and choose a template from the list as described below:
+To open an issue, click on [new issue](https://github.com/ESMValGroup/tutorial/issues/new/choose) in the ``issues`` tab of this repository and choose a template from the list as described below:
   * for asking a question, please use `Question and answer`.
   * for reporting a bug, please use `Bug reports`.
   * for developing lesson material, please use `New lesson material`.
   * for adding a feature to the repository, please use `Suggestion`.

-* If you would like to add what is already discussed in an issue, you can submit a [pull request][PR] and make use of the `pull request checklist`.
+* If you would like to add what is already discussed in an issue, you can submit a [pull request][PR] by clicking on [New pull request](https://github.com/ESMValGroup/tutorial/compare) and make use of the `pull request checklist`.
 Each pull request is reviewed at least by one reviewer who is a community volunteer.
 The [maintainers][tutorial-maintainers] have final say over what gets merged into the tutorial.